muteenk/realtime-multiplayer-tictactoe/README.md

 # Multiplayer Tic-Tac-Toe

-Real-time multiplayer Tic-Tac-Toe with a **server-authoritative** backend: game rules, turns, and outcomes live in a [Nakama](https://heroiclabs.com/nakama/) Go runtime plugin; the React + TypeScript client only renders state and sends moves over WebSockets.
-Matchmaking is a small RPC-backed queue; the focus is reliable lifecycle handling and consistent state for both players.
+Real-time multiplayer Tic-Tac-Toe with a **server-authoritative** backend: game rules, turns, and outcomes live entirely in a [Nakama](https://heroiclabs.com/nakama/) Go runtime plugin; the React + TypeScript client only renders state and sends moves over WebSockets.
+Matchmaking is an RPC-backed FIFO queue; the focus is reliable lifecycle handling and consistent game state for both players under adverse conditions.

 ---